Uzo-presly/cyber_security_compliance_checker/README.md

 .., just manually go to that location on your PC, and press SHIFT while you Right-click on the folder containing the intended python scripts to be run,

- a cpoied path could look like this example:
+ a copied path could look like this example:

 	\Users\mrs Water\Documents\python tools

 .., just go ahead and copy the full path by clicking the 'copy path' on the pop-up box,

-then go back to CMD-page and paste in the path in front of:
+then go back to CMD-page and paste in front pf the prompt using the change directory command (cd):

 	c:\Users>